-In a first for the field, scientists have used human pluripotent stem cells to grow miniature brain-like structures in a dish in a lab (see beautiful image of one of these “mini-brains” at left from the paper).
+In a first for the field, scientists have used human pluripotent stem cells to grow miniature brain-like structures (brain organoids) in a dish in a lab (see beautiful image of one of these “mini-brains” at left from the paper).

 This exciting, pioneering feat, accomplished by a team from the Austrian Academy of Science in Vienna led by Dr. Juergen Knoblich (see his lab page here), has drawn great attention in the mainstream media such as here at CNN.

 The paper, which Lancaster, et al., was published in Nature and is entitled:

 Cerebral organoids model human brain development and microcephaly

 Below is a picture of the Knoblich lab.
 I like to show the people who did the science and not just the sciency images.
 I’m not sure which is Dr. Madeline Lancaster, who deserves congratulations for her outstanding first author paper.

 I believe that this paper is a major advance as it opens the door both to a better understanding of human fetal brain development and a new way to model disease states when brain development goes awry.

 The team used this new technology to study one such case, a condition called microcephaly, where the human brain does not grow normally, leaving adults with brains that are most often too small to function normally.
 Interestingly, as a side note, some patients with microcephaly have entirely normal cognitive and behavioral function, a phenomenon that scientists do not entirely understand.

 The cerebral organoids contained normal markers of many human brain cell types and the neurons produced exhibited evidence of electrical function.